andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 : A description.
 Not more than one sentence.

 `country`
-: Two-letter code in captial letters for country of the login provider.
+: Two-letter code in capital letters for country of the Identity Provider.
 The value `_all_` means that the entity is associated with all countries.

 `geo`
 : A list of geographic coordinates of the Identity Provider.